KnownStormChaser/master-weather-model-list/models/air_quality_models/regional/germany/icon-art-eu.md

 ## Notes
 - **Identity correction (verified 2026-07):** The open `icon-art-eu` feed is DWD's **mineral-dust** forecast (launched April 2025), *not* a pollen forecast.
 All 132 variable folders were enumerated: standard ICON-EU meteorology + 28 dust ART parameters, zero pollen fields.
-- **Pollen product (separate; out of the open-data channel):** DWD does run ICON-ART for a European pollen forecast — alder, birch, grasses, ragweed, hazel — operational since September 2021, feeding the DWD *Pollenflug* public warning service, and closely related to MeteoSwiss's ICON-ART pollen system (co-developed with KIT via the EMPOL scheme, Zink et al. 2013).
-That product does not appear to be distributed as raw GRIB on the Open Data Server, so it falls outside the repository's raw-gridded-open-data scope. **Flagged for a decision:** keep as this note, or record separately (e.g. a "Systems Not in the Catalog" wiki entry).
+- **Pollen product (separate entry, verified 2026-07):** DWD runs ICON-ART in limited-area mode for a European pollen forecast — hazel, alder, birch, grasses, ragweed — operational since September 2021 and co-developed with GeoSphere Austria, MeteoSwiss, and KIT via the EMPOL scheme (Zink et al. 2013).
+The Germany-domain subset **is** openly distributed, as daily-mean NetCDF at `https://opendata.dwd.de/climate_environment/health/forecasts/pollen/` — a different path tree, format, cadence, and domain from this dust feed.
+It is catalogued separately as [ICON-ART Pollen](./icon-art-pollen.md).
 - **Not "dust only" in file terms:** the feed carries the full standard ICON-EU meteorological field set in addition to the dust parameters; dust is simply the distinguishing atmospheric-composition capability.
-- **Companion:** the global [ICON-ART](../../global/germany/icon-art.md) mineral-dust forecast is the global counterpart; ICON-ART-EU is the regional (ICON-EU nest) dust configuration. *(The `icon-art.md` entry currently cross-references ICON-ART-EU as the "pollen" companion — update that line to match this correction.)*
+- **Companion:** the global [ICON-ART](../../global/germany/icon-art.md) mineral-dust forecast is the global counterpart; ICON-ART-EU is the regional (ICON-EU nest) dust configuration.
+The third DWD ART product is [ICON-ART Pollen](./icon-art-pollen.md), a distinct limited-area pollen configuration on its own open-data channel.

 ---